 The symptoms of sepsis may develop after a localised infection (infection limited to one part of the body) or an injury.

-The symptoms of sepsis usually develop quickly and include:
+The symptoms of sepsis usually develop quickly and can include:

 - a fast heartbeat